 CWA does not have any performance-based fee arrangements.
-However, clients invested in CWI and/or Gyroscope funds will be charged a performance-based fee in accordance with the governing documents, which will benefit CWA's related persons (directly or indirectly).
+However, clients invested in CWI funds will be charged a performance-based fee in accordance with the governing documents, which will benefit CWA's related persons (directly or indirectly).
+Additionally, clients invested in third-party managed funds will pay performance-based fees in certain cases, which are disclosed in the governing documents for those funds and, as discussed below in Item 10.C and Item 10.D, certain beneficial owners and a portfolio manager of CWA will share in performance-based fee arrangements from the Gyroscope Enhanced Liquid Income Fund.